 After checking out Annette Strauss Square, an outdoor performance space, we headed west to see two very different bridges.

 Commissioned by the city from Spanish architect Santiago Calatrava, the Margaret Hunt Hill Bridge opened in 2012.
 Staring at its profile against the sky, I was reminded of that “Jacob’s ladder” string game I played as a child.
 The bridge spans the Trinity River from Downtown over to West Dallas and is supported by a 400-foot white steel arch.
 Twisted through the arch and down to either side are 58 thick steel cables.
 It’s those that create the bridge’s magnificent weblike appearance.

 Curious about the fate of the former bridge, we discovered that once the new bridge opened to automotive traffic, the old, 1933-era Continental Bridge next to it became a unique public park.
 Walking along the ingeniously renovated concrete structure, we saw kids romping around a soft-scape playground while adults made use of the bocce ball court and the meditation labyrinth.

-Not quite an hour’s drive east of Dallas is Fort Worth, which used to be a major livestock destination on the Chisholm Trail.
+Not quite an hour’s drive west of Dallas is Fort Worth, which used to be a major livestock destination on the Chisholm Trail.
 From our home base of the Ashton Hotel Downtown, we toured the galleries of Sundance Square and took pictures in front of the Water Gardens.
 Designed by the noted architect team of Philip Johnson and John Burgee, it’s a fascinating structure of water cascading down 40 feet of terraces and stone steps into a deep blue pool.